savr-devTeam/savr.ai/README.md

 - GET `/meal-plan` — Fetch stored meal plan by `userId`

 If you hit a 404 for `/upload` or other endpoints, confirm `VITE_API_URL` points to the correct API Gateway stage URL.

----

----

-## License

-This project is provided for hackathon/demo use.
-Add a license if you plan to open source it.